Obama opens door to new U.S. ties with Myanmar

 However, he cited stubborn U.S. concerns over Myanmar's stance with North Korea, human rights, treatment of ethnic minorities and the continued detention of political prisoners.
 U.S. officials have said these issues must be addressed before Washington can consider ending economic sanctions.

 "If Burma fails to move down the path of reform, it will continue to face sanctions and isolation.
-But if it seizes this moment, then reconciliation can prevail," Obama said.
+But if it seizes this moment, then reconciliation can prevail," he said.

 HUMAN RIGHTS

-Clinton is scheduled to meet Suu Kyi and visit Yangon and the capital Naypyitaw.
+Clinton is scheduled to meet with Suu Kyi on her visit that will include stops in Yangon and the capital Naypyitaw.
 She will "explore whether the United States can empower a positive transition in Burma and begin a new chapter between our countries", Obama said.

-"It's a very good sign," Ko Ko Hlaing, chief political adviser to Myanmar's president, told Reuters.
-"I think it is a significant turn in U.S. policy towards Myanmar ... people in Myanmar will welcome, cheer Hillary Clinton because for a time in history, they have never seen a secretary of state."

-With sanctions blocking Western investments, China has emerged as Myanmar's biggest ally, investing in infrastructure, hydropower dams and twin oil-and-gas pipelines to help feed southern China's growing energy needs.
+With sanctions blocking Western investments in Myanmar, China has long been its biggest ally, investing in infrastructure, hydropower dams and twin oil-and-gas pipelines to help feed southern China's growing energy needs.

 Bilateral trade rose more than half last year to $4.4 billion, and China's investment in Myanmar reached $12.3 billion in 2010, according to Chinese figures, with a strong focus on natural resources and energy.